(386) 984-0067

 Parent/Siblings (2 max) (introductory lesson only) - 1 Hour

-A private one-on-one clinic with one of our clinicians
+A one-on-one clinic with one of our clinicians

 or a group clinic (fee is per horse). - 1.5 Hours